nslavov/SCP_Center/single-cell-proteomics/Dissemination.md

 # Disseminating technology
 <div style="font-size:16px; font-weight: 400; letter-spacing: 1.3px;">
-The center actively disseminates single-cell proteomics technology and facilitates its broader adoption via the release of <a href="https://workshop2019.single-cell.net">workshop tutorials</a>, <a href="https://scope2.slavovlab.net/mass-spec/protocol">protocols</a>, and research presentations.
+The center actively disseminates single-cell proteomics technology and facilitates its broader adoption via the release of <a href="https://workshop2019.single-cell.net">workshop tutorials</a>, <a href="https://scope2.slavovlab.net/mass-spec/protocol">protocols</a>, and <a href="https://youtube.single-cell.net">research presentations</a>.
 </div>

 &nbsp;